Identification of relevant subtypes via preweighted sparse clustering: Results

-The mean number of misclassified observations (and associated standard errors) when each method is applied to the second set of simulations are shown in Table \ref{T:sim2}.
+The mean number of misclassified observations (and associated standard errors) when each method is applied to the final set of simulations are shown in Table \ref{T:sim2}.
 Supervised sparse clustering produced the lowest error rate of all the methods, averaging 7.2 misclassifications.
 Semi-supervised clustering occasionally identified the correct clusters, but produced unsatisfactory results in many of the simulations.
-Conventional sparse clustering and 2-means clustering on the principal component scores produced poor results in all the simulated data sets.
-Clustering on PCA scores often produced a singleton cluster, and semi-supervised RPMM returned a singleton cluster in each simulation.
+Conventional sparse clustering and k-means clustering on the principal component scores produced poor results in all the simulated data sets.
+Clustering on PCA scores often produced a singleton cluster, and semi-supervised RPMM returned a single cluster in each simulation.